Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/6974

 dc.subject[No Keywords]en_US

-dc.titleLeadership Analysis at a "Great Distance": Using the Operational Code Construct to Analyse Islamist Leadersen_US
+dc.titleLeadership Analysis at a "great Distance": Using the Operational Code Construct To Analyse Islamist Leadersen_US

 dc.typeArticleen_US